karma4u101/FoBo/README.md

 ### Lift Template hooks

-Put something like the following in your Lift templat(s) head section
+Put something like the following in your Lift templat(s) head section (see below for available names)

     <link rel="stylesheet" type='text/css' href='/classpath/fobo/[css file name]'>
     <link rel="stylesheet" type='text/css' href='[path/to/you/app/specific/css/file/in/the/webapp/dir]'>